UK: Anatolian Bee HawkmothMacroglossa ducalis var. dentata Staudinger, 1887, Stettin. ent. Ztg 48: 66.

 Holarctic; western Palaearctic region.
 Pleistocene refuge: Monocentric -- Pontomediterranean subsection of the Mediterranean refuge.

 Wingspan: 36--45mm.
 Intermediate in colour between Hemaris fuciformis and Hemaris croatica, but with male genitalia more closely resembling those of the former.
 Forewing cell undivided.
-A variable species, with the hyaline areas absent (i.e. scaled over) in some individuals; the abdominal pattern may approach that of Hemaris fuciformis (de Freina, 1988).
+A variable species, with the hyaline areas absent (i.e. scaled over) in some individuals (a characteristic feature of Hemaris ducalis); the abdominal pattern may approach that of Hemaris fuciformis (de Freina, 1988).

 Diurnal.
 A very local species, with one or two specimens turning up here and there in flower-rich mountain meadows at between 1000 and 2300m.
 Very similar in behaviour to Hemaris croatica.

 With the capture of further specimens it appears that this species was/is a denizen of the cedar (Cedrus) forests which used to occur along the mountains of southern Turkey and into Syria.
 The local nature of Hemaris dentata may be the result of the destruction and fragmentation of these forests.